 How is the Mirena IUS fitted?

-It is useful to explain the process in a before, during and after structure.
+It is useful to explain the process of Mirena IUS insertion by breaking it down into a before, during and after structure.
 This will also help you remember the key points for each step.

 “Before the Mirena coil is fitted, we need to be confident you are not pregnant and therefore we would advise avoiding any unprotected sexual intercourse in the 2 weeks prior to insertion.
 A urine pregnancy test may be performed, to check you are not pregnant.”